cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   - Unblind(r, Z): Remove random Scalar `r` from `Z`, yielding output `N`.
   - Finalize(x, N, info): Compute the OPRF output using input `x`, `N`, and domain separation tag `info`.
-  - Serialize(x): Encode the OPRF group element x as a fixed-length byte string `enc`.
-The size of `enc` is determined by the underlying OPRF group.
-The type of a serialized OPRF group element is called SerializedElement.
-  - Deserialize(enc): Decode a byte string `enc` into an OPRF group element `x`, or produce an error if `enc` is an invalid encoding.
-This is the inverse of Serialize, i.e., `x = Deserialize(Serialize(x))`.

 - Cryptographic hash function:
   - Hash(m): Compute the cryptographic hash of input message `m`.
 The type of the